Apply for a degree

 Summer school study

-Some courses are offered to undergraduate and postgraduate students over the university summer break through summer school.
+A small number of courses are offered to undergraduate and postgraduate students over the university summer break through summer school.
 You may wish to complete a course over the summer break to catch up a course you've missed or to fast-track your degree.

 How to apply